Oriolrt/SIDTD_Dataset/SIDTD/models/explore/README.md

 ### 6. Inference options: flags

--- name : important to choose a different name to each experiment your are working on.
-It will allow to save weight models and results in different files.
-Also, between train and test, it should be the same name for the test than the training you performed earlier in order to use the same trained models.
+- **name**: Important to choose a different name for each experiment you are working on.
+This will allow you to save weight models and results in different files.
+Also, between train and test, it should be the same name for the test as the training you performed earlier in order to use the same trained models.

--- dataset : You can choose to test on the dataset of your choice with this flag.
-The name of the dataset must be the exact same name as the one of the folder that store the dataset you want to use.
+- **dataset**: You can choose to test on the dataset of your choice with this flag.
+The name of the dataset must be the exact same name as the folder that stores the dataset you want to use.

---nsplits : You can choose the number of partition you want to perform inference on.
+- **nsplits**: You can choose the number of partitions you want to perform inference on.

---device cpu : run inference with CPU.
-Default option is the use of GPU.
+- **device cpu**: Run inference with CPU.
+The default option is the use of GPU.

---pretrained : If no, use *your* trained models.
+- **pretrained**: If no, use *your* trained models.
 Else, if yes, use *our* pretrained models.

---static : If yes, use static CSV file to reproduce results.
+- **static**: If yes, use a static CSV file to reproduce results.
 Else, if no, use *your own* CSV file with image paths.

--td or --type_data : If static flag is set to 'yes', choose type of SIDTD data to perform inference on.
-If pretrained flag is set to 'yes', choose the type of SIDTD the model has been trained on.
+- **td or --type_data**: If the static flag is set to 'yes', choose the type of SIDTD data to perform inference on.
+If the pretrained flag is set to 'yes', choose the type of SIDTD the model has been trained on.
 Choose among: "templates", "clips", "clips_cropped".

--ts, --type_split : Choose the type of partition chosen to perform inference among: "cross" and "kfold". "kfold", stands for k-fold cross validation. "cross" stands for train, validation and test split.
+- **ts or --type_split**: Choose the type of partition chosen to perform inference among: "cross" and "kfold". "kfold" stands for k-fold cross-validation. "cross" stands for train, validation, and test split.

 ## Other type of inference